European Union Law (advanced)

 1° periodo di lezioni dal Oct 1, 2018 al Dec 14, 2018.

 The course of Advanced European Union Law illustrates the legal instruments and the methodological approach required to pursue the study of private and procedural international law regarding family matters.
 It is therefore aimed at providing the students with legal categories and tools that are specific of this law field as applied in the sector at issue.

 The main EU acts will be thoroughly examined, in particular Regulation No. 2201/2003 on matrimonial matters and parental responsibility, Regulation No. 1259/2010 on the law applicable to divorce and legal separation and Regulation No. 4/2009 on maintenance obligations.
-Much attention will also be paid to the 1980 Hague Convention on international child abduction in order to analyze its relation with the European law acts, as well as the 1996 Hague Convention, which has been recently ratified by Italy.
+Much attention will also be paid to the 1980 Hague Convention on international child abduction in order to analyse its relation with the European law acts, as well as the 1996 Hague Convention, which has been ratified by Italy only in 2016.
 After introducing the subject matter of the above-mentioned acts, the course will implement a practice-oriented perspective by analysing the relevant international and domestic case law, as well as by solving actual cases.

 An outline of Regulation No. 650/2012 in matters of succession and Regulations No. 2016/1103 and No. 2016/1104 on matrimonial property regimes and property consequences of registered partnerships will also be given.